 What Equipment Do You Need to Start a Blog?

 To start a blog, you really only need a good laptop or desktop computer.
+You can use Google docs in the beginning to write blog posts.
 But later down the road, you’ll want to buy things for creating and editing videos and other advanced blogger duties.
 The blog post I mentioned above on how much it costs to start a blog explains other important tools that you may want or need.

 Final Thoughts on Blogging Tools for Beginners

 Blogging truly is a rewarding career, and it gives you the freedom that no traditional job could.
-I love waking up every day knowing that I’m helping other entrepreneurs protect themselves and their businesses.
+I love waking up every day knowing that I’m helping other entrepreneurs protect themselves and their businesses with my online store.

-I recommend you learn the things you don’t know about blogging, and sometimes that means taking a good blogging course for beginners.
-You also need the right tools for success, and you will need something from every category listed above.
+I recommend you learn the things you don’t know about blogging, and sometimes that means taking a good blogging course for beginners to learn the different features such as affiliate marketing, search engine optimization, google trends, graphic design, google keyword planner tips, and more.
+You also need the right tools for success, and you will need something from every category listed above because there’s simply not enough time in a day to try to figure out everything on your own.

 LET ME KNOW IN THE COMMENTS BELOW WHAT SOME OF YOUR FAVORITE BLOGGING TOOLS FOR BEGINNERS ARE!